 This story is one version of the beginning of the infamous Battle of Brooklyn, a rout that ended only when General George Washington (1732-1799) took advantage of British hesitancy in a nighttime retreat to Manhattan.
-This bold move salvaged the army but couldn’t save New York, which was entirely occupied by the British a few weeks later.
+This bold move salvaged the army but could not save New York, which was entirely occupied by the British a few weeks later.

 The Howard family remained prominent in the area after the Revolutionary War (1776-1783).
 William Howard’s descendant Phillip Howard Reid opened a flour and feed store at Atlantic and Alabama Avenues in 1857.
 When the store’s porch became a depot for trains to Rockaway Beach on the Long Island and Canarsie Steam Railroads, people began using it as a gathering place.
 Reid realized that his establishment had more potential as a hotel than as a store, and he opened his own Howard House.